Samsung/tizen-docs/docs/application/web/guides/machine-learning/pipeline.md

     pipeline.registerSinkListener('sinkx', sinkListener);
     ```

-After starting the pipeline, `sinkListener` is be called repeatedly.
+After starting the pipeline, `sinkListener` is to be called repeatedly.

 ## Change data flow within pipeline

 You may want to set the the source of the data to one of several pipeline branches.
 It can be done with `input-selector` node and `Switch` API.

-You can analyze the pipeline from the following figure to see how to use `input-selector` to choose between blue and green branch as the source for the white branch.
+You can analyze the pipeline from the following figure to see how to use `input-selector` to choose between blue and green branch as the source for the white branch:

 ![Pipeline with branches and a switch](./media/pipeline_with_switch.svg)